Tearing Down the Walls (E. G. Daily album): Background

 The song "Breath of Heaven" is the album's only cover and was first recorded by Christian music/pop singer Amy Grant from her 1992 album Home for Christmas.
 On October 23, 2007, Daily released the song as an MP3 single via her own label E. G. Daily Productions.
 "All I Want" was written by Daily and Grammy-winning writer/producer John Shanks.

 During October 2002, Daily was interviewed by Matt Cibula for Ink 19.
 Asked whether the album was personal, Daily replied: "All my records are.
 They're like diaries, you know?
 Some of the songs on that record were written before I had kids, some after, and some were written during my marriage.
 I don't know how to write songs that aren't personal."
 Speaking of the album, Daily said: "I was very particular with that record.
 I produced and released it, and I needed someone with good chops to co-produce it.
 I found Brad Gilderman, who is a great engineer and mixer.
 He worked on "When Will I See You Again."
 And he's done mixes for Babyface.
 Anyway, he was the guy who had mixed that track, and I had a really awesome time making that.
 I'd already rehearsed the band, so he was able to just come right in."

 Release

-The album was independently released in early 1999 on CD in America only (on Amazon and record stores nationwide), via Daily's own label E. G. Daily Productions (Tommy T), along with Sumthing Distribution.
+The album was independently released in early 1999 on CD in America only (on Amazon and record stores nationwide), via Daily's own label E. G. Daily Productions.
 The CD remains in print.
 During 2007, Daily released the album as an MP3 download on sites such as Amazon and iTunes via E. G. Daily Productions.
 Additionally, this coincided with the launch of the bonus track version of the album.